-(iv) Claims Estimation
+(v) Claims Estimation

-The Debtor intends to file the motions discussed below to estimate certain Claims for the purposes of voting on and determining the feasibility of the Plan.
 The Debtor has examined the existing Disputed Claims and does not believe that the existence of such unresolved or unliquidated Disputed Claims will impact the feasibility of the Plan.
-To the extent necessary to demonstrate compliance with Bankruptcy Code section 1129(a)(11), the Debtor will request that the Bankruptcy Court estimate any Disputed Claims at the Confirmation Hearing solely for the purpose of determining feasibility of the Plan.
+To the extent necessary to demonstrate compliance with Bankruptcy Code section 1129(a)(11), the Debtor will request that the Bankruptcy Court estimate any Disputed Claims at the Confirmation Hearing for the purpose of determining feasibility of the Plan.